ThomasKaiser/sbc-bench/README.md

 Though the monitoring output only taking samples every few seconds can't spot any peaks or dips as such we also try to report cpufreq statistics (if available).
 This might look like this:

 <details>
-  <summary>Aforementioned Tinkerboard even throttling down to 816 MHz</summary>
+  <summary>Aforementioned Tinkerboard even clocked down shortly to 816 MHz</summary>

     ##########################################################################